Hal Prewitt: Fishing

 Prewitt is a sport fisherman.
 Over the years, he has caught and released more than one thousand Billfish with many of them tagged for science research.
 Most of these were captured "stand up", not using a fishing chair and on light tackle.
 Prewitt was selected as Atlantic Ocean Angler of the Year 1992, recognized and awarded by International Game Fish Association (IGFA) as the angler who Tagged & Released the most Sailfish in 1990, 1991 and 1992 and White Marlin in 1992.
 In 1989, Power and Motor-yacht Magazine named him one of America's Top Ten Anglers of 1988.

 Megabyte in the USVI Open.
 Angler Hal Prewitt catching a Blue Marlin on "stand up" tackle.

-In 1988, he won the Bahamas Billfish Championship (BBC).
+In 1988, Prewitt won the Bahamas Billfish Championship (BBC).
 This annual award recognizes the overall champion of six tournaments located in the Bahamas held on Bimini, Cat Cay, Walker's Cay, Berry Islands and the Abaco Islands.